 Your attorney will help gather additional evidence, such as:

-To recover damages for injuries and consequential losses, the plaintiff needs to be prepared to prove both the liability on the part of the defendant(s) as well as the value of the losses themselves.
+To recover damages for injuries and consequential losses, the plaintiff needs to be prepared to prove both the liability on the part of the defendant(s) as well as the value of the losses themselves for accidents such as a slip and fall in stairwells or a slip and fall in the parking lot.
 Attorney Sean Salamati works with expert witnesses and investigators to help clients prove each of these elements and establish their right to maximum compensation.
-Typical compensation depends on a variety of losses including:
+Typical compensation depends on a variety of losses, including:

 Do not take unnecessary risks with your claim.
 Speak with a slip and fall lawyer in Los Angeles from Salamati Law to be sure you have all of the information you need to establish who is to blame for your fall and to receive full compensation to make you whole.
-We know the system and fight tirelessly for the rights of injury victims across California.
-Call today to schedule a free consultation.
+Since 1995, our firm has been fighting for justice on behalf of injured Southern Californians.
+We know the system and fight tirelessly for the rights of our clients.
+Call today to schedule a free consultation, and rest assured that we do not charge our clients anything unless they win.